 🥘 Ingredients

-There are only a few ingredients that are needed for this delicious vegetarian lentil bread dish.
-You will need:
+You will need a few ingredients to make this delicious gluten-free, vegetarian super healthy lentil bread dish.

-- lentil - these have to be soaked for at least 1 hour or even overnight
+- lentils - I used organic red lentils and these have to be soaked for at least 1 hour or ideally even overnight

 - dill - is a versatile herb and works well in this recipe